 Amazon Athena queries data directly from Amazon S3.
 There are no additional storage charges for querying your data with Athena.
 You are charged standard S3 rates for storage, requests, and data transfer.
 By default, query results are stored in an S3 bucket of your choice and are also billed at standard Amazon S3 rates.

-If you use the AWS Glue Data Catalog with Athena, you are charged standard AWS Glue Data Catalog rates.
+If you use the Amazon Glue Data Catalog with Athena, you are charged standard Amazon Glue Data Catalog rates.
 For details, click here.

 Consider a table with 3 equally sized columns, stored as an uncompressed text file with a total size of 3 TB on Amazon S3.
 Running a query to get data from a single column of the table, requires Amazon Athena to scan the entire file, because text formats can’t be split.

 - In the Amazon Web Services China (Ningxia) region, this query would cost: ¥ 103.02.
 (Price for 3 TB scanned is 3 * ¥ 34.34/TB = ¥ 103.02 )

 - In the Amazon Web Services China (Beijing) region, this query would cost: ¥ 123.60.
 (Price for 3 TB scanned is 3 * ¥ 41.20/TB = ¥ 123.60 )

 If you compress your file using GZIP, you might see 3:1 compression gains.
 In this case, you would have a compressed file with a size of 1 TB.
 The same query on this file would cost ¥ 41.20.
 Athena has to scan the entire file again, but because it’s three times smaller in size, you pay one third of what you did before.